You know you need an email list. And you’ve also been told that the best way to get people to sign up is to give something to them for free. But what?

 Then, you can upsell them to a paid product such as a course or book.
 They already love what they’ve learned from you and are primed to learn even more!

-You can this at work on Penny Pinchin’ Mom where I offer a five-day budgeting course.
-At the end, readers are offered an upsell to a paid product — which works great!
+You can this at work on Penny Pinchin’ Mom where there is a five-day budgeting course.
+Once they sign up, readers are offered an upsell to a paid product — which works great!

 Self-Improvement Blogs: 5 Days to overcoming negative self-talk; 5 day